-Loans receivable increased \$9 million.
-This increase was primarily the combined effect of disbursements of new and prior year loan funds to projects of approximately \$40 million, less repayments of principal on loans of approximately \$21 million, offset by an increase in the allowance for uncollectible loans of \$7 million for two economic development loans that have forgivable features.
+Loans receivable decreased \$3.8 million.
+This decrease was primarily the combined effect of disbursements of new and prior year loan funds to projects of approximately \$24 million, offset by repayments of principal on loans of approximately \$25 million, the write off of four loans in the amount of \$3.3 million that were forgivable.

-Deferred outflows of resources decreased \$801 thousand which was the result of current year amortizations of loss on refundings in the amount of \$740 thousand, and a decrease in the deferred outflow of resources for pension expense and pension contributions in the amount of \$65 thousand.
-This was offset by an increase in the deferred outflow of resources for OPEB expense and OPEB contributions in the amount of \$3 thousand due to the implementation of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions which is explained further in Notes 5 and 12.
+Deferred outflows of resources decreased \$736 thousand which was the result of current year amortizations of loss on refundings in the amount of \$740 thousand, offset by an increase in the deferred outflow of resources for pension expense and pension contributions in the amount of \$1 thousand, as well as an increase in the deferred outflow of resources for OPEB expense and contributions in the amount of \$3 thousand.

-Total liabilities decreased \$20 million primarily due to a net decrease in bonds payable from the previous year.
-Bonds payable increased by current year accretion of \$3 million and decreased by \$21 million due to current year principal repayments.
+Total liabilities decreased \$21 million primarily due to a net decrease in bonds payable from the previous year.
+Bonds payable increased by current year accretion of \$3 million and decreased by \$22 million due to current year principal repayments.